20 Fastest Animals in the World

 Springbok

-Springbok, bordering the Southern African plains, is a majestic sight when in full flight.
+Springbok, bordering the Southern African plains, is a majestic sight in full flight.
 It was measured at 88 km/h (55mph), slightly slower than the Pronghorn.

 Although springbok are more agile and can turn sharply to avoid predators, Pronghorns can maintain their pace over long distances.